CtrlK

 Specificity

-Lists multiple specific concrete actions: 'manage deployments, domains, DNS, env vars, projects, and teams' - these are distinct, actionable capabilities within the Vercel domain.
+Lists multiple specific concrete actions: manage deployments, domains, DNS, env vars, projects, and teams.
+Also includes the operational instruction to search tools first for current schemas.

 3 / 3